stfc/PSyclone/doc/api.rst

     .. cmdoption:: -opsy <filename>
     .. cmdoption:: <filename>

     Command line version of the generator.
-If -oalg or -opsy or not provided then the generated code is printed to stdout.
+If -oalg or -opsy are not provided then the generated code is printed to stdout.
 Uses the :func:`generator.generate` function to generate the code.
 Please see the run documentation for more details.

     For example::